 \end{align*}$$

-Both of the tools are used to represent the linear relationship between the two quantitative variables.
-The relationship between variables can be observed using a graphical representation between the variables.
+Both tools represent the linear relationship between the two quantitative variables.
+The relationship between variables can be observed using a graphical representation.
 We can also compute the strength of the relationship between variables by performing numerical calculations using appropriate computational formulas.

 Note that neither regression nor correlation analyses can be interpreted as establishing some cause-and-effect relationships.
 Both correlation and regression are used to indicate how or to what extent the variables under study are associated (or mutually related) with each other.
 The correlation coefficient measures only the degree (strength) and direction of linear association between the two variables.
 Any conclusions about a cause-and-effect relationship must be based on the judgment of the analyst.